Km 104 Inca Trail: Perfect Start for Short Machu Picchu Trek

 Image

-Permits and Tickets: A special permit is required for the 1-day or 2-day Inca Trail and often sells out months in advance.
-Ensure you arrange your permit through an authorized agency, as it is mandatory to be accompanied by an official guide.
+• Permits and Tickets: A special permit is mandatory for the 1-day or 2-day Inca Trail.
+These permits often sell out months in advance.
+We arrange your permit through our authorized channels.
+It is required to be accompanied by an official guide.
+Check Machu Picchu Availability for planning.

-What to Bring: As this is a relatively short but demanding hike, bring comfortable clothing, proper trekking footwear, and plenty of water and snacks for the day.
+• What to Bring: Although relatively short, this hike is still demanding.
+We advise bringing comfortable clothing, proper trekking footwear, and plenty of water and snacks.

 Image